WilliamVenner/SquadHeightmapRipper/README.md

-Basic C# library/console application for ripping heightmaps from UE4 maps.
+Basic C# library/console application for ripping heightmaps from Squad.

-This was made for [Squad Mortar Helper](https://github.com/WilliamVenner/squad-mortar-helper) and is missing extendability features that would be appropriate for other games and environments.
-Currently the program only supports zero to one AES decryption key and is not optimised for bulk processing. **Please feel free to fork and make your own changes to the code if needed, PRs are also appreciated.**
+This was made for [Squad Mortar Helper](https://github.com/WilliamVenner/squad-mortar-helper)!

-_I don't know if this works for UE5._
+This could also be easily adapted for ripping heightmaps from other UE4 games.

 # Usage

 **Before building, don't forget to `git submodule update --recursive --remote --init`!**

 ```
-UE4HeightmapRipper 1.0.0
+SquadHeightmapRipper 2.0.1
-Copyright (C) 2022 UE4HeightmapRipper
+Copyright (C) 2022 William Venner

   -k, --aes     AES decryption key for packages
   -p, --paks    Required.
 Path of directory containing pak files